jcantillog/condorlabs-backend/README.md

 2) Go inside the project folder through your CLI
 3) Run 'npm install' in order to install all project dependencies
 4) Execute 'npm start' to run the app on localhost (by default: http://localhost:3000)
-5) Finally, the APIRest could be consumed using an APIClient or any toolchain like Postman
+5) Finally, the APIRest can be consumed using an APIClient or any toolchain like Postman

   # GET Endpoints